 § 95122.
 Suppliers of Natural Gas, Natural Gas Liquids, Liquefied Petroleum Gas, Compressed Natural Gas, and Liquefied Natural Gas

-Any supplier of natural gas or natural gas liquids who is required to report under section 95101 must comply with Subpart NN of 40 CFR Part 98 (§§98.400 to 98.408) in reporting emissions and related data to ARB, except as otherwise provided in this section.
+Any supplier of natural gas or natural gas liquids, or their biomass-derived equivalents, who is required to report under section 95101 must comply with Subpart NN of 40 CFR Part 98 (§§98.400 to 98.408) in reporting emissions and related data to CARB, except as otherwise provided in this section.

 (a) GHGs to Report.

-(1) In addition to the CO₂ emissions specified under 40 CFR §98.402(a), natural gas liquid fractionators must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of liquefied petroleum gas sold or delivered to others that was produced on-site, except for products for which a final destination outside California can be demonstrated.
+(1) In addition to the CO₂ emissions specified under 40 CFR §98.402(a), natural gas liquid fractionators must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of fossil and biomass-derived liquefied petroleum gas sold or delivered to others that was produced on-site, except for products for which a final destination outside California can be demonstrated.

 (2) In addition to the CO₂ emissions specified under 40 CFR §98.402(b), local distribution companies and intrastate pipelines delivering gas to California end-users must report the CO₂, CO₂ from biomass-derived fuels, CH₄, N₂O, and CO₂e emissions from the complete combustion or oxidation of the annual volume of natural gas delivered to all entities on their distribution systems in California.

-(3) The importer of liquefied petroleum gas, compressed natural gas, or liquefied natural gas into California must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of the annual quantity of liquefied petroleum gas, compressed natural gas, and liquefied natural gas imported into the state, except for products for which a final destination outside California can be demonstrated.
+(3) The importer of fossil or biomass-derived compressed natural gas or liquefied natural gas into California must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of the annual quantities of fossil and biomass-derived compressed natural gas and liquefied natural gas imported into the state, except for products for which a final destination outside California or exclusive use in ocean-going vessels can be demonstrated.

+(4) The supplier of imported LPG must report the CO₂, CH₄, N₂O, and CO₂e emissions that would result from the complete combustion or oxidation of the annual quantities of fossil and biomass-derived imported LPG for which they are the “supplier of imported LPG,” as defined in section 95102(a) of this article, except for quantities for which a final destination outside California or exclusive use in ocean-going vessels can be demonstrated.

-(4) Operators of facilities that make liquefied natural gas products or compressed natural gas products by liquefying or compressing natural gas received from interstate pipelines must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of all liquefied natural gas sold or delivered to others, except for product for which a final destination outside California can be demonstrated.
+(5) Operators of facilities that make liquefied natural gas products or compressed natural gas products by liquefying or compressing natural gas received from interstate pipelines must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of all liquefied natural gas sold or delivered to others, except for product for which a final destination outside California can be demonstrated.

 (b) Calculating GHG Emissions.

-(1) Natural gas liquid fractionators must use calculation methodology 2 as specified in 40 CFR §98.403(a)(2) to estimate the CO₂ emissions that would result from the complete combustion of all natural gas liquid products supplied except that Table MM-1 must be used in place of Table NN-2.
-For calculating the emissions from liquefied petroleum gas, the fractionators must sum the emissions from the individual constituents of liquefied petroleum gas sold or delivered to others that was produced on-site, except for products for which a final destination outside of California can be demonstrated.
+(1) Natural gas liquid fractionators must use calculation methodology 2 as specified in 40 CFR §98.403(a)(2) to estimate the CO₂ emissions that would result from the complete combustion of all fossil and biomass-derived natural gas liquid products supplied except that Table MM-1 must be used in place of Table NN-2.
+For calculating the emissions from fossil or biomass-derived liquefied petroleum gas, the fractionators must sum the emissions from the individual constituents of liquefied petroleum gas sold or delivered to others that was produced on-site, except for products for which a final destination outside of California can be demonstrated.
+CO2 emissions from biomass-derived products must be calculated using the same methods and emission factors as their fossil equivalents.